Barnet Burns

-Barnet Burns (November 1805 – 26 December 1860) was an English sailor, trader, and showman who became one of the first Europeans to live as a Pākehā Māori and to receive the full Māori facial tattoo.
+Barnet Burns (c.1807 – 26 December 1860) was an English sailor, trader, and showman who became one of the first Europeans to live as a Pākehā Māori and to receive the full Māori facial tattoo.
 He travelled to Australia and found employment as a trader of flax in New Zealand in the 1830s.
 Burns returned to Europe in 1835 and spent most of his remaining years as a showman giving lectures, where he described the customs of the Māori, performed the haka, exhibited his Māori tattoos and recounted his adventures in New Zealand.

 Early life

-It is likely that George Burns, later known as Barnet, was baptised in the parish of Kirkby Ireleth on 25 November 1805.
-His parents were likely George Burns (born 1770) and Anne (née Stewart).
+George Burns, later known as Barnet, was believed to have been born about 1807, but the exact location of his birth has yet to be determined.